BenSchZA/intro-to-bonding-curves/md-intro.md

 --
 ## Collateral and reserve
-> Collateral is the token backing the reserve;
+> Collateral is the value that is provided in exchange for the token supply.

-> reserve is the store of value backing the token supply.
+> The reserve is the pool of value backing the token supply, made up of collateral.

 --
 ## Market cap. (market capitalization)
 > Share price multiplied by the number of shares outstanding.

-* Or... spot price multiplied by total token supply.
+> Spot price multiplied by total token supply.

 --
 ## Supply